ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 71 complete B-block peals

-I have found 14 sets of blocks which together with their remaining B-blocks have an odd number of round blocks and can have the sixes rearranged to give 71 complete B-blocks.
+I have found [189 sets of blocks](oddblocks/oddblocks_71.txt) which together with their remaining B-blocks have an odd number of round blocks and can have the sixes rearranged to give 71 complete B-blocks.

 ### 63 round blocks, signature: 25:4+42
 ```